Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Arizona Stats and Trends

-- This year, the Wildcats won ATS in their only game as an underdog of 24 points or more.
+- The Wildcats covered the spread in their only game when underdogs by 24 points or more.

-- Arizona's games this season have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- Arizona's games this year have gone over the point total three times in nine opportunities (33.3%).

 - The Wildcats have turned the ball over eight more times (20 total) than the Utes have forced a turnover (12) this season.